BadgerRob/Staging/Coolship_firle_microflora_workshop.md

 ### Miniasm

 [Miniasm] (https://github.com/lh3/miniasm) is then used to perform an assembly using the identified overlaps in the `.paf` file.
-No error correction is undertaken thus the assembled contigs will have the aproximate error structure of raw reads.
+No error correction is undertaken thus the assembled contigs will have the approximate error structure of raw reads.

 ```
 miniasm -f workshop.reads.fastq qorkshop.paf.gz > workshop.contigs.gfa

 ```

 Miniasm produces a graphical fragment assembly (`.gfa`) file containing assembled contigs and contig overlaps.
 This file type can be viewed in the program `bandage` to give a visual representation of a metagenome.
-However, due to the error associated with this aproach, read polishing can be undertaken to increase sequence accuracy.
-Contigs can be extracted from a `.gfa` file and stored in a .fasta format using the following awk command.
+However, due to the error associated with this approach, read polishing can be undertaken to increase sequence accuracy.
+Contigs can be extracted from a `.gfa` file and stored in a `.fasta` format using the following awk command.

 ```